xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Foundation of Computer Science/Automata.md

 ## Equivalence of NFA and DFA

 They both can do the same thing.
-For every non deterministic automaton, there exists a deterministic automaton that can accept the same language ([[DFA = NFA|proof here]]).
+For every non deterministic automaton, there exists a deterministic automaton that can accept the same language ([[1.39 - DFA = NFA|proof here]]).

 ### NFA to DFA conversion